 Medical abortion is highly effective.
 Research has shown that the pill regimen completely terminates pregnancy in about 95% of patients.
 About 5% of patients may need to have a uterine aspiration (a surgical abortion) because of a continuing pregnancy, incomplete abortion, or persistent bleeding.

 Medical abortion is also very safe.
 Serious risks, such as heavy bleeding and infection are rare.
-It is very unusual for women to need admission to a hospital for treatment or to have a blood transfusion after a medical abortion.
+It is very unusual for someone to need admission to a hospital for treatment or to have a blood transfusion after a medical abortion.

 Side effects of medical abortion are common; they include vaginal bleeding and abdominal cramping, nausea, vomiting, diarrhea, fatigue, and mild fever.
 These side effects usually last a short time and can be treated with over-the-counter medications.

 To have an in-person medical abortion, you would go to an abortion clinic to be evaluated by the abortion provider and have all the necessary tests completed before the abortion.
 The abortion provider would then give you the abortion pills at the clinic.

 A TelAbortion involves all the same steps and procedures, but you do not have to travel to an abortion clinic.
 Instead, the study abortion provider conducts a video evaluation over the internet.
 You obtain all the necessary tests at medical facilities near your home.
 The abortion pills are then sent to you by mail.

 A TelAbortion involves all the same steps and procedures as a regular medical abortion, but you do them without going into an abortion clinic.